GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/02.411-420/02.At-Thy-Feet/docs.md

 ---
+title: |
-title: 412.
-At Thy Feet
+    412. At Thy Feet - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 412.
+At Thy Feet.
+O Lord, who hidest all our shame Beneath thy crimsoned hand, We feel thy touch, we trust thy name, We yield to thy command.
+    keywords:  |
-    keywords: Christ in Song, At Thy Feet, O Lord, who hidest all our shame,
+        Christ in Song, adventhymnals, advent hymnals, At Thy Feet, O Lord, who hidest all our shame.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 412. AT THY FEET
+####  Christ in Song,

 ```txt
 1.